abhathakur-99/RISC-V/README.md

 # RISC-V
-Contains a deep dive into the fundamentals of RISC-V processor
+Contains a deep dive understanding into the fundamentals and advanced applications of RISC-V processor